Pranbir/whatsapp_automation_compiled/README.md

 # whatsapp_automation_compiled
-/the compiled version of the whatsapp automation tool that allow user to send unlimited whatsapp message automatically.
+The compiled version of the whatsapp automation tool that allow user to send unlimited whatsapp message automatically.
 Please buy a license to use it.